 Our Approach to maintaining stocks of medicines in remote locations

-ASSP strives to increase utilization of health care facilities as part of its mandate of improving maternal and child health and primary healthcare.
-Ensuring a continuous supply of essential medicines within target health zones is a key objective toward achieving that goal.
-ASSP’s medicine program reinforces the national distribution system by using CDRs, a pull system that gives each health facility a line of credit based on the number of patients they are seeing.
+ASSP and it’s follow on project ASSR strived to increase utilization of health care facilities as part of its mandate of improving maternal and child health and primary healthcare.
+Ensuring a continuous supply of essential medicines within target health zones was a key objective toward achieving that goal.
+ASSP’s medicine program reinforced the national distribution system by using CDRs, a pull system that gave each health facility a line of credit based on the number of patients they were seeing.

-Secondary objectives include reinforcing the supply chain through regional pharmacy depot creation and increasing community and health facility-based revenue for drug procurement and transport.
+Secondary objectives included reinforcing the supply chain through regional pharmacy depot creation and increasing community and health facility-based revenue for drug procurement and transport.